-Outline :
+Outline:

-- 1. Intro : Let the system tell the difference between the phases - 2.
-Lattice formulation for QCD thermodynamics : some basic facts - 3.
+- 1. Introduction: Answers from analog simulations - 2.
+Lattice formulation for QCD thermodynamics: some basic facts - 3.
 The order parameters of two abstract phase structure problems - 4.
 Searching for a transition along a line in the phase diagram - 5.
 Phase transition and thermodynamics of twisted-mass fermions - 6.
-A special aspect : Gluon and ghost propagators in Landau gauge - 7.
-Scanning the full phase diagram : Finite baryonic density - 8.
-Deep inside the phase diagram : Properties of dense matter - 9.
+Gluon and ghost propagators: a link to continuum approaches - 7.
+Scanning the full phase diagram: finite baryonic density - 8.
+Deep inside the phase diagram: properties of dense matter - 9.
 Outlook